vishalkumarojha/dynamic_priodic_table/README.md

 # Dynamic Periodic Table

-This Project is an Dynamic Periodic Table which is Built with Javascript, CSS, HTML and is Currently Deployed on My [Personal E - commerce website](https://rushx.pythonanywhere.com)
+This Project is an Dynamic Periodic Table which is Built with Javascript, CSS, HTML

 ## Getting Started